MikhailKarim/Linux-Security-Audit-Tool/README.md

 **Overview**

-This project demonstrates how security audits can be automated on Linux systems by identifying common misconfigurations such as insecure SSH settings, privilege issues, and weak file permissions.
+This project detects suspicious SSH activity by analysing authentication logs and identifying repeated failed login attempts from the same IP address.

 **Features**